camercu/oscp-prep/CHEATSHEET.md

 hashcat --stdout -a 3 --increment --increment-min 2 "summer?d?d?d?d" > wordlist
 ```

-NOTE: hashcat doesn't feed usernames into the wordlists automatically like john
+**NOTE**: hashcat doesn't feed usernames into the wordlists automatically like john
 does, nor does it automatically reverse the usernames.
 To do this, you have to
 manually add the usernames as an additional wordlist file, and add mangling
 rules.

+:warning:**NOTE**: If you see `Token Length Exception` after a failed attempt to crack hashes with hashcat, this is a known bug where it doesn't support modern encryption ciphers with certain mode numbers.
+In this case, ***try switching to John to crack***.

 **Attack modes:**